 - Shaking chills

-- New or increased redness or warmth around either site
+- New or increased redness or warmth around your donor or recipient site

 - New tenderness around your donor or recipient site